 To see Aberdovey from across the estuary, head to the seaside town of Aberstywth for a five-mile cliff walk to Borth which starts at the northern end of the town ascending Constitution Hill to follow the rugged Wales Coast Path to the dramatic sand dunes of Ynyslas – offering a view of Aberdovey across the water.

 Visit the market town of Machynlleth, Powys

 The bustling market town of Machynlleth is just 11 miles from Aberdovey and has an array of art shops, galleries and pubs and cafes.
 It also provides a good base for exploring the Dyfi Valley, with hiking and mountain biking routes nearby.

 Hike in Snowdonia National Park

-Blast away the cobwebs with this refreshing walk through ancient forest, thick with greenery, mist and roaring torrents that tumble down cliffs
+Blast away the cobwebs with a refreshing walk through ancient forest, beside roaring torrents and over great mountains with our favourite Welsh walks

 Arriving at Aberdovery by car or train is a treat, as the views from the road or Cambrian Coast line are spectacular – if not a little windy.